 Our Activities and Your Child's Development

-Fernhurst Pre-school follows the Early Years Foundation Stage (EYFS) Curriculum, 'Every Child Matters'.
+Fernhurst Pre-school follows the Early Years Foundation Stage (EYFS) Curriculum, 'Development Matters' and 'Birth to 5'.
 This is the first stage of the National Curriculum focusing on the distinct needs of children from birth to the end of the reception year at primary school.

 Learning through Play